 Surgical masks are helpful in preventing people with COVID-19 from spreading infection to others but are not currently recommended for healthy members of the public.

-WorkCover Queensland has produced FAQs for workers, employers, and medical providers on workers' compensation and COVID-19.
+WorkCover Queensland has produced FAQs for workers, employers, medical providers and legal professionals on workers' compensation and COVID-19.